Scroll Top

 Many brands will translate this into a brand style guide.
 Further discussion of brand personality and examples can be found here.

-2. Target audience: The second top-tier area is the target audience.
+2. Target audience: The second highest-tier area is the target audience.
 This can be expressed as a customer segment, or through a persona (profile of a desired “typical” user).
-Definitions of this area include:
+Explanations of this area include:

 In Insight to Action’s experience, aligning on the target audience is a non-trivial exercise, as there is a tendency to want to include all possible customers.
 Another reality is that for brands in multiple product categories, they often need target audiences who are sufficiently category-specific and tailored to be actionable.
 In other words, they can’t always target the same customer across categories.